tylerharter/cs301-projects/fall19/lab-p8b/README.md

 Creating a dictionary will often be the first step towards creating a bar plot in Python.
-In particular, each dictionary key might correspond to a category (along the x-axis) and each value might correspond to an amount (along the y-axis).
+In particular, each dictionary key might correspond to a category (along the x-axis), and each value might correspond to an amount (along the y-axis).
 To setup plotting in Python, paste following into two separate cells (with no other code added):